sierraromeo1993/FlightAppMobile/README.md

-Project name: AnomalyWebApp
+Project name: FlightAppMobile

-Description: A Web App use which allows it's users to upload given data-sets as either train data or test data and use them on different regression models and explore these results visually
+Description: A Mobile App build in Java for Android that allows the user to control a plane through the FlightGear API

 Table of Contents: